bfanger/clock/Readme.md

 ### Lazy execution

-Allow work to be deferred until the result are needed.
+Allow work is deferred until the results are needed.
 This allows freely changing individual properties of a layer without causing an updated texture for every change.

 The actual work is performed when a `Image(\*sdl.Renderer)` via `Compose(\*sdl.Renderer)` is called.
 The resulting texture is cached, so drawing the next frame will be even faster.